-The Community Impact Cabinet supports United Way by effectively overseeing and implementing the fund distribution process, ensuring that United Way, its Partner Agencies and Community Impact Partners are accountable to one another for the resources and the partnership they share.
+Focus Area Cabinet oversees and implements the fund distribution process, ensuring that United Way, its Partner Agencies, and Community Impact Partners are accountable to one another for the resources and the partnership they share.

-Community Investment Panels support United Way by reviewing funding requests from the Partner Agencies, assessing individual program results and making funding recommendations for each program.
+Focus Area Program Review Panels review funding requests from the Partner Agencies, assess individual program results, and make funding recommendations for each program.

 Focus Area Financial Reviewers ensure that Partner Agencies meet financial stability standards of United Way Funding Criteria.

 Once the annual United Way campaign closes, the volunteers weigh the available resources with the needs of the community and the merit of each program before making final funding recommendations to the United Way Board of Directors.
 Partner Agencies receive donor designations as well as donations distributed from the general fund.

 You are supporting the mission of moving individuals out of the cycle of poverty and towards independence and self-sufficiency